 The procedure is similar to that of divorce, and one of the five facts to show that there is an ‘irretrievable breakdown of the marriage’ must also be proved.

-For further information relating to the process, timescales and costs of a judicial separation, please download our factsheet from this page.
+For further information relating to the process, timescales and costs of a judicial separation, please get in touch with the Family department.

 Your help was invaluable…thanks for all your help and advice.